Coal Chamber (album)

-Coal Chamber is the debut album by American nu metal band Coal Chamber.
+Coal Chamber is the debut studio album by American nu metal band Coal Chamber.
 It was released on February 11, 1997, by Roadrunner Records and contains the single "Loco".
 The special edition of the album contains the bonus tracks "Headstones and the Walking Dead", "Big Truck (Hand-On-Wheel Mix)", "Pig (Demo)", "Sway (Demo)", "Unspoiled (Demo)", and "Loco (Demo)" (all of which are available on Giving the Devil His Due).
 The DVD features two of the band's concerts, a live video of "Loco", and the music video of "Loco".

 It has been certified gold by the RIAA, with an excess of 500,000 copies in the United States and is the band's most successful album.
 Three singles were released on the album: "Loco", "Big Truck", and "Sway".
-"Loco" and "Big Truck" were released in 1997, while "Sway" was released in 1998.
-"Loco", "Big Truck", "Sway", "Oddity", and "Clock" were released on their greatest hits album.
+"Big Truck" was released in 1997, while "Loco" and "Sway" were released in 1998.
+"Loco", "Big Truck", "Sway", "Oddity", and "Clock" were included on their greatest hits album.